 Yosemite: A magical winter destination

 Yosemite National Park might not seem like an ideal winter destination.
-This might be really true if you're from a part of the country with plenty of road salt and wind chill.
+This might be particularly true if you're from a part of the country with plenty of road salt and wind chill.

 But Yosemite in winter is magical.
-I discovered this last year on a trip there.
-I went with my family.
+I discovered this last year on a trip there with my family.
 We went just after Christmas.
 There's snowboarding.
 There’s skiing.
-You can try downhill skiing.
-Or you can try cross-country skiing.
-There is also sledding.
-Pick up a plastic saucer on the way.
-You can get one at a sporting goods store.
+You can try both downhill and cross-country skiing.
+There is also sledding, be sure to pick up a plastic saucer at a sporting goods store on the way.
 You can also ice skate.
-The rink is in the shadow of a famed granite formation.
-It is known as Half Dome.
+The rink is in the shadow of the famed granite formation known as Half Dome.
 Park rangers also lead snowshoe walks.
 They are free with $3 suggested donation.

 Many of Yosemite Valley's shops and restaurants remain open.
 The Majestic Hotel is one of the country's most storied national park lodges.
-It has holiday decorations.
-It has a seven-course dinner with costumed performers.
-It is called the Bracebridge Dinner.
+It has holiday decorations and a seven-course dinner with costumed performers called the Bracebridge Dinner.
 The hotel is made of wood-and-stone.
 It was formerly known as the Ahwahnee.
 It was opened in 1927.
 It has hosted many famous guests.
 Those guests include Presidents John F. Kennedy and Barack Obama.
-They also include Queen Elizabeth.
-And it includes Walt Disney.
+They also include Queen Elizabeth and Walt Disney.

 Winter can also be a time to enjoy the park's scenery without summer's crowds.
 But the weather can pose challenges.
 Here are some details.

 Naturalist John Muir once wrote that Yosemite was "full of God's thoughts."